netxms/netxms-doc/admin/installation.rst

 -------

-To install Android console download netxms-console-VERSION.apk (example: netxms-console-1.2.17.apk) file form http://www.netxms.org/download page.
+To install Android console download netxms-console-VERSION.apk (example: netxms-console-1.2.17.apk) file from http://www.netxms.org/download page.
 Check that installation of applications from unknown sources is allowed in security settings of your phone.
 Run this installer on required device.